 Certification as Supervisor

 To be certified, completion of ALL online modules and passing of ALL examinations given after each module are mandatory.
 At UC Davis, only those passing both the examinations given during the online curriculum AND completing a face-to-face Segment 2 (supplemental) course will be certified as supervisors under 21 CFR, Sections 108.25 (f) (Acidified Foods) and 114.10 (Acidified Foods).

 Once registered, you will have 365 days to complete the online course.
 Randomized 10 question multiple choice examinations will be given after each of nine online modules.
 Students must pass each module quiz with 70% correct and will only be allowed two attempts.
 Any student who has failed any module may not participate in the supplemental course.
 The manual is included in the online course price.

 Supplemental Course – In Person

 This course completes the requirements to become a certified operating supervisor for acidified foods manufacture and includes both lectures and hands-on laboratories.
-This is a one-day workshop that is currently available at North Carolina State University in Raleigh, North Carolina (supplemental) or at the University of California, Davis in Davis, California.
+This is a one-day workshop that is currently available at the University of California, Davis in Davis, California.
 Please bring your manual from the online portion to the Sept.
 26th class.

 Lecture 1 • water activity, pH, equilibrium pH, buffering capacity, measuring pH (pH meter calibration, sample preparation, pH measurement), Difficult products such as oily, starchy or products containing seeds will also be covered.